 Anshul Shah

 I am a fourth-year PhD candidate at UC San Diego advised by Gerald Soosairaj, Leo Porter, and Bill Griswold.
-My research aims to enhance students’ readiness for careers in software development by identifying and addressing student struggles with program comprehension, AI-powered programming, and code quality in large code bases.
+My research aims to enhance students’ readiness for careers in software development by identifying and addressing student struggles with program comprehension, AI-assisted programming, and code quality in large code bases.
 My work is interdisciplinary, encompassing elements of computing education, software engineering, and human-computer interaction (HCI).

 In my free time, I love to surf, play board games and geography games, and cook.